 We can all probably list a number of reasons we’ve heard for buying your first starter home - “Why rent when you can own?”
 “Renting is just paying someone else’s mortgage.”
 “Renting is wasting money that you could be putting towards equity in your own home.”
 “It’s a buyer’s market.”
 “Interest rates have never been lower, you better buy now!”
 We hear these positive justifications for jumping into homeownership so often that they’ve become conventional wisdom, even cliche.

 Ask yourself, though, where do you often hear these types of sales pitches for buying a home?
 Real estate agent advertisements?
 Bank and mortgage lender advertisements?
 Homebuilder and subdivision advertisements?
-No doubt, many such ads will even appear on this post itself.

 There are lot of business entities out there, or rather, entire industries, that make big money when homes are purchased, and they rely heavily upon convincing more and more individuals to enter the homebuying market.